BEST Sweden Cruise Deals (2024 + 2025): Cheap & Discount Cruises to Sweden - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Sweden.
 Choose from the best cruise deals and specials for Sweden cruises.
 Save up to 39% on last minute Sweden cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Sweden cruises often sail to Amsterdam, Rhodes, Riga, Gothenburg and Klaipeda during their cruise itinerary.
-Sweden cruises could leave from Copenhagen, Istanbul, Lisbon, Stockholm and London.
-Most commonly, Sweden cruises sail for 10-14 Days days.
+Popular Sweden cruises often sail to Amsterdam, Istanbul, Santorini, Rostock (Warnemunde) and Klaipeda during their cruise itinerary.
+Sweden cruises could leave from Copenhagen, Lisbon, Oslo, Stockholm and London.
+Most commonly, Sweden cruises sail for 6-9 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.